Back in 2021, Apple introduced a powerful feature with iOS 15 called in-app events.

 This guide is created in collaboration with ShyftUp, a top-tier ASO Agency.
 ShyftUp, offering full-service ASO service, specializes in creating in-app events and promotional content tailored for you.

-To stay ahead and fully leverage evolving features, consider connecting with ShyftUp.
 Their commitment goes beyond simple service provision; they aim to ensure you effectively utilize in-app events, promotional content, and the latest app stores capabilities to your advantage.